aouledissa/deep-match/README.md

 ```

 Runtime behaviour is exercised with Robolectric tests in `deepmatch-processor/src/test`.
 Shared
-fixtures (fake handlers, processors, and spec builders) live in the `deepmatch-testing` module and
+fixtures (fake processors and spec builders) live in the `deepmatch-testing` module and
 can be reused in downstream projects.

 ## Documentation